-Washington University's mission is to discover and disseminate knowledge, and protect the freedom of inquiry through research, teaching and learning.
+Washington University's mission is to discover and disseminate knowledge and to protect the freedom of inquiry through research, teaching and learning.

-Washington University creates an environment to encourage and support an ethos of wide-ranging exploration.
-Washington University's faculty and staff strive to enhance the lives and livelihoods of students, the people of the greater St. Louis community, the country, and the world.
+Washington University creates an environment that encourages and supports an ethos of wide-ranging exploration.
+Washington University's faculty and staff strive to enhance the lives and livelihoods of students, the people of the greater St. Louis community, the country and the world.

-- to prepare students with attitudes, skills, and habits of lifelong learning and leadership thereby enabling them to be productive members of a global society; and
+- To prepare students with the attitudes, skills and habits of lifelong learning and leadership, thereby enabling them to be productive members of a global society; and

 Washington University School of Medicine Mission and Vision

-In leading the advancement of human health, Washington University School of Medicine will:
+In leading the advancement of human health, Washington University School of Medicine will do the following: